 In May 2019, I built another stereo prototype in the lastly developed, cheapest configuration (called LDA MIN), which has only a simple protection circuit (loudspeaker protection and turn-on thump muting through a DPST mechanical relay).
 It measured just as its predecessors in terms of noise and distortion.

 In June 2019, I made two little modification to the LDA162 circuit for somewhat better temperature stability and robustness.
 The temperature drift of the current source of the voltage amplifier stage became minimal, and the voltage amplifier transistor is now protected under output overcurrent or output short circuit conditions.
 I built a mono LDA172 prototype, which produced the same excellent measurement results as the LDA162.

 In May of 2019, I started to sell a few LDA kits without any profit in Hungary.
 Since there was almost no interest at all, I later wrote the assembly instructions in English, and decided to sell some more non-profit kits on ebay.de.
-If you are in some other European country (not in Germany or Hungary), and you'd like to build this design and are willing to transfer the non-profit price of the kit plus the postage fee in advance to my Paypal account, then I will send the kit to you.
-More information about the non-profit kits here.
+In 2020 I also listed the kits on some other European ebay sites.

 This test should be persuasive to everyone that the LDA amplifiers don't have an audible sound signature of their own.
 They are transparent.